The Renewal Project

 The Rezoning Phase

-Over the next 18 months, the Society is committed to listening to the community, bringing community together to develop strategies for our future and to represent the voices of the community in our work with the City of Vancouver, the Vancouver School Board, the Vancouver Public Library and the Vancouver Park Board.
+Over the next 18 months, the Society is committed to listening to the community, bringing community together to develop strategies for our future, and to represent the voices of the community in our work with our partners: the City of Vancouver, the Vancouver School Board, the Vancouver Public Library and the Vancouver Park Board.